 Whether you’re traveling by plane, train or automobile, if you’re heading home for the holidays or taking a vacation, going on a trip for Thanksgiving is a joyous feeling.
 But in all the excitement, safety can get left behind like Kevin McCallister.
 Taking just a few simple precautions can mean all the difference in your pet-friendly holiday travels.

 In addition to familiarizing yourself with our tips for safe road trips with dogs and airline pet policies, it’s especially important to plan ahead during the peak holiday travel season.
 Make sure you are aware of weather conditions and be prepared for the unexpected.
-As always, BringFido is available to help you navigate your holiday travels.
+As always, BringFido is available to help during your travels.
 Visit our website or download our mobile app for iOS or Android to browse and book more than 250,000 hotels and vacation rentals, or call us and let us do the legwork for you.
 Our Canine Concierge team is here to help, even with those last-minute holiday travel emergencies.

 Giving Thanks for Fido